shrey325/github-pages-with-jekyll/index.md

 ---
-minima
-title: "Welcome to my Website"
+Title: "Welcome to my Website"
 ---
 Hi there, my name is Shrey Aggarwal.